dambach/dambach/README.md

 ## Hi there 👋
 I am a tenured research scientist at the French Institute for for health and medical research (Inserm).
+I am working at the cross-road between skeletal muscle (respiratory and locomotor) physiology, biomedical engineering, and rehabilitation sciences.
+My research bridges fundamental physiology and technological innovation to develop new diagnostic and therapeutic solutions for neuromuscular impairments.
+Methodological and technological advancements play a central role in my work, particularly in the characterization of neuromuscular structure and function.

+At our lab, we leverage cutting-edge techniques such as ultrafast ultrasound imaging & molecular imaging, physiological measurements & artificial neurostimulation, computational modeling & and tissue-based analysis.Beyond research, I am actively engaged in the valorization of scientific innovation for public health, translating research into real-world impact.
+I am also committed to data science, reproducible research, and training.

 I lead the [NEURES](https://github.com/Neures-1158) research group hosted at the  [1158 joint resarch unit](https://sante.sorbonne-universite.fr/structures-de-recherche/neurophysiologie-respiratoire-experimentale-et-clinique) Inserm-Sorbonne Université).

 [![Google Scholar](https://img.shields.io/badge/Google%20Scholar-Profile-blue?logo=google-scholar)](https://scholar.google.fr/citations?user=DNt--nsAAAAJ&hl=fr)
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-Profile-0A66C2?logo=linkedin)](https://www.linkedin.com/in/damienbachasson/)